sumantripuraneni/secrets-sync-agent/README.md

     ```

 <br><br>
-**We can provide aforementione connection and secret retrieval configMaps information in multiple ways
+**We can provide aforementioned connection and secret retrieval configMaps information in multiple ways**

 | Name              | Default Value | Description |